1

 Interact with the map using the controls defined and depicted in the images below:

-1. The Search Bar lets you search the map by address or coordinate location.
+• The Search bar lets you search the map by address or coordinate location.

-2. The Basemap Button, which is the four square icon, allows you to change the map layer.
+• The Basemap button, which is the four-square icon, allows you to change the map layer.
 Various basemaps are available that show streets, terrain, topography, and other visual features

-3. The Measure Button allows you to measure a distance in a line or shape
+• The Measure button allows you to measure a distance in a line or shape

-5. The Home Button returns the map to its original extent which shows all of Colorado.
+• The Home button returns the map to its original extent which shows all of Colorado.

 The various control buttons for the Environmental Justice Report Tool.

 Figure 3.
-The Environmental Justice Report Tool’s a search bar, basemap button, and measure button functions can be found on the top left corner of the tool.
-On the bottom right corner, the tool has zoom controls and home button functions.
+The Environmental Justice Report Tool’s search bar, basemap button, and measure button functions can be found on the top right corner of the tool.
+In the top-left corner, the tool includes zoom controls and a home button.

 How to generate an Environmental Justice Report